 To fix these issues, homeowners could put in additional insulation in the attic and make sure their home has adequate ventilation.
 If there’s concern the air conditioning unit is the right size for the home, call an experienced HVAC company like Strine's inspect the unit.
 A knowledgeable professional also can help select a unit that's better suited for your home if you need air conditioning installation or replacement.

 Why Is My Upstairs So Cold/Not Heating?

 To learn more about an HVAC zoning system in York, call Strine's.
-We’ve designed and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could benefit your home.
+We’ve created and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could benefit your home.

-Why Is My Upstairs So Humid?
+Why Is it So Humid Upstairs?